Book Production

 Start your blurb with a hook to get your reader's attention.
 It is helpful to introduce one of the main characters and offer insight into the book's conflict.

-Consider the same structure as if you'd write an actual story:
+If you are unsure how to write the back of a book, consider the same structure as if you'd write an actual story:

 • Start in the exposition by introducing your setting and characters.
 This may take a whole chapter in your novel, but it should take a sentence or two on the cover.